GodloveD/TAMUQ-workshop/README.md

 # [TAMUQ](https://www.qatar.tamu.edu/) [Singularity](sylabs.io) workshop

-materials for a training workshop at Texas A&M Qatar on the [Singularity container platform](https://github.com/sylabs/singularity)
+Materials for a training workshop at Texas A&M Qatar on the [Singularity container platform](https://github.com/sylabs/singularity)

+These examples were carried out using Singularity 2.6.